PommE15/SDC-TrafficSignClassifier/writeup.md

 ![alt text][image7a]

-Base on this final experiment, I chose **model A** as final model to test on new images.
+Base on this final experiment, I chose **model A** as my final model to test on new images.

 ### Test a Model on New Images